 So men, please read the following series of articles posted on The-generous-husband.com web site (you may even want to question him about this matter):

-And then here is a great article written by Sheila Wray Gregoire on this same issue.
+And then here are two great articles written by Sheila Wray Gregoire on this same issue.
 Sheila addresses husbands, helping them to figure out why she doesn’t like sex in the first place.
 And then what to do about it.
-We encourage you to read this article (and comments posted below it).
+We encourage you to read these articles (and comments posted below it).
 Sheila does a great job in explaining things:

 — ADDITIONALLY —

-Neil Black, on the web site, Power to Change, wrote the following articles, which you may find helpful:
+Neil Black wrote the following articles, which you may find helpful: